 Every Tuesday prior to starting my nightshifts, I’m scrambling to get all the laundry washed, grocery shopped, and food prepped for the week ahead.
-Today was no different, but I did stay on the straight and narrow in terms of sticking to Whole30 chow.
+Today was no different but I did stay on the straight and narrow in terms of Whole30 chow.

-Luckily, single-serving three-egg omelets never need to be popped back under the broiler due to oozy middles.
-Note to self: From now on, I’m only making frittatas that serve one.
+Three egg omelets never need to be popped back under the broiler due to oozy middles.
+Note to self, I’m only making frittatas that serve one.
 Sorry, honey.

-I topped it with some salsa and had me a satisfying breakfast.
+I topped it with some salsa and I had me a satisfying breakfast.

 At lunch, I roasted some Portobello mushrooms in the toaster oven and I topped one with leftover braised pork and homemade guacamole.

 I shouldn’t buy tomatoes at the farmers’ market in the dead of winter but I couldn’t resist.
-They looked great, but turned out to be tasteless and mealy — no big surprise.
+They were tasteless and mealy – no big surprise.

 In the afternoon, I prepared a baking dish of World’s Best Braised Cabbage.

 I LOVE this side dish and it will reheat well for dinner tomorrow.
 I also sous vided some boneless pork chops for 3 hours at 135 F.